CRCC Asia’s 5 Key Learning Objectives

-Apply your academic expertise in a professional setting giving you hands-on insight into the field and sector specific knowledge.
-Whether working directly in your industry or support services you will come away with knowledge specific to sector trends within your host company and globally.
+Apply your academic expertise in a professional setting giving you hands-on insight into the field and career field knowledge.
+Whether working directly in your industry or support services you will come away with knowledge specific to career field trends within your host company and globally.

 Expand personal and professional networks with CRCC Asia’s guidance to establish global connections.

 |Cultivation of professional relationships through collaboration in a professional demeanor with meaningful reciprocity.||Working within a team is often thought of as working on group projects, but the reality is that building relationships with your colleagues at your company and being able to work well with them daily, are vital for fitting in well to your team at work.||

 |Identification and acknowledgement of potential contacts who could positively enhance one’s professional network.||In everyday work you will build and expand your professional network as well as the close network you will build through fellow interns.
 Additional delivery of networking events and connection to alumni will broaden your reach.||